Thursday, 02 April 2015 GMT

 Author: Staveley Head

 Being a cabbie feels like the worst job in the world sometimes.
 Rubbish weather, more roadworks, cautious drivers in the wrong lane signalling left when they actually go right, Saturday night ‘hilarity’… but trust us, life as a taxi driver in the UK isn’t so bad.
-And to show you what we mean, we’ve rounded up some of the ways other drivers get about.
+And to show you what we as providers of taxi insurance mean, we've rounded up some of the ways other drivers get about.
 You might feel a bit better after reading about this lot…

 Sure, being stuck in a city traffic jam is a nightmare.
 The passengers are getting frustrated and so are you.
 But imagine doing it on a bike.
 With overweight tourists on the front.
 And no roof.
 Welcome to the world of the Vietnamese cyclo.
 At least they keep you fit… if they don’t kill you first.